Application Programming Interface

 Authentication & Authorization

 The API uses OAuth 2.0 with JWT tokens for authentication, specifically implementing the OAuth 2.0 Client Credentials flow.
-The Submission Service is designed for system-to-system communication and does not support user-based authentication flows (e.g., the Authorization Code flow).
+The services are designed for system-to-system communication and do not support user-based authentication flows (e.g., the Authorization Code flow).

 OAuth 2.0 Client Credentials Flow

-- Your client application authenticates with the authorization server using its client ID and client secret
+1. Your client application authenticates with the authorization server using its client ID and client secret.

-- The authorization server validates these credentials and returns an access token
+2. The authorization server validates these credentials and returns an access token.

-- Your application includes this access token in the Authorization header of all API requests
+3. Your application includes this access token in the Authorization header of all API requests.

 All API communication is handled via https://api.nb.no, while authentication requests are sent to https://www.nb.no/authn/realms/dps/protocol/openid-connect/token.